jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 	apt-get install fake-hwclock
 ```

+## Configure WiFi adapter

+XBian includes simple menu driven WiFi configuration as part of xbian-config.
+See the [manual instructions](#manually-configure-wifi-adapter) for connecting to multiple networks.

 ## Link settings to root profile

 Occasionally you'll want to use a root shell, and then be annoyed that your aliases etc. are not configured for the root user.
 You can either copy the profile files into ~/root or, as shown here, link them symbolically so that any future modifications will be reflected.